sheriferson/minute-agent/README.md

 ## How to Use it

-Download the binary (see below), and run it.
+Download the binary (which I do not personally maintain, but see below), and run it.
 It'll record keystrokes at `~/Documents/minute/keystrokes.log` in a CSV document.
 In order for this to work, you need to enable access for assistive devices:

 ![](http://farm9.staticflickr.com/8184/8141535663_8c690914d1_z.jpg)